 Diversity refers to the wide variety of people within any particular context, in this case, tutorial spaces.
-If one works from the premise that tutorials endeavour to create engaging, beneficial, productive learning spaces in which all students can develop within their respective disciplines, then a tutor's awareness of and respect for potential diversities within the group is critical to the learning process of students.
-Sensitivity to the multiplicity of students in your tutorial group has the potential to enable teaching and learning because diversity is valued rather than feared.
-People are respected instead of being othered.
+If one works from the premise that tutorials endeavour to create engaging, productive learning spaces in which all students can develop within their respective disciplines, then a tutor's awareness of and respect for potential diversities within the group is critical to the learning process of students.

 Diversity is considered a social justice issue, as being aware of different identities and contexts is essential to ensuring that people who face social injustices and oppression are considered.
 Social justice refers to an idea that aims to improve society in terms of the injustices which people encounter on a daily basis.
-The oppression of particular groups and identities is prevalent in society and can be addressed through a variety of avenues, one of which is the teaching and learning space.
+The oppression of particular identities is prevalent in society and can be addressed through a variety of avenues, one of which is the teaching and learning space.